Sadio Doumbia: 2023: Maiden ATP title, top 50

-2024-2025: ATP 500 and Masters finals, top 30, French No. 2 in doubles
+2024: ATP 500 final, Masters quarterfinals

 The pair of Reboul and Doumbia won their first title of the year at the Open Sud de France in Montpellier, where they defeated their compatriot Albano Olivetti and his partner, Sam Weissborn in the final.
 They continued their winning streak in to the following week at the Córdoba Open.
 They lost to the defending champions Máximo González and Andrés Molteni in a rematch of the previous year's final.
 They then went to win the Arizona Tennis Classic, a 175 Challenger event.
 The pair reached their third ATP final at the Estoril Open, where lost in the final to Gonzalo Escobar and Aleksandr Nedovyesov in straight sets.
 The following week, Reboul and Doumbia reached their second consecutive final at the Țiriac Open, winning the title this time.

-In September 2024, Doumbia and Reboul successfully defended their title at the Chengdu Open, defeating Yuki Bhambri and Albano Olivetti in the final.
+In September, Doumbia and Reboul successfully defended their title at the Chengdu Open, defeating Yuki Bhambri and Albano Olivetti in the final.

+2025: Major quarterfinal, Masters final, top 30, French No. 2

+In September, Doumbia and Reboul reached their first Grand Slam quarterfinal at the 2025 US Open.
+Their furthest run in a major event ended with a loss to Robert Cash and James JJ Tracy.
+Ranked No. 10 at the end of the year, the pair earned spots as alternates for the Nitto 2025 ATP Finals in Turin, Italy.

+2026: Major quarterfinals, Top 25

+In January, Doumbia and Reboul reached their second consecutive Grand Slam quarterfinal at the 2026 Australian Open in Melbourne.
+The pair beat Argentinians Tomás Martín Etcheverry and Camilo Ugo Carabelli in three sets.